-Hi everyone, and welcome to our brand new bread column.
+Hi everyone, and welcome to the bread-baking club.
 Think of this as a safe space, committed to talking about—and demystifying—your breads and doughs.
 It's a vast world with a whole lot of potential for experimentation, but the root of the problem is this: Yeast, mysterious and giving, seems to scare the crap out of people.

 This kneads to end!
 (Please don't stop reading.
 I had to, just this once).
 But in all seriousness, why should it be so scary?
 People started making bread a long time ago, before computers, bicycles, and shrink-wrapping existed.
 Our grandparents knew how to make it, and theirs too.
 Bread is one of humanity's oldest crafted foods, after all, and making great bread for yourself isn't just possible, it's often relaxing and delicious...plus it just so happens to keep your apartment nice and toasty come wintertime.*

 *This is not an endorsement of using your oven to heat your home, which would be bad.
 Please don't do that.

 Our goal is to break down some of the basics of the techniques, chemistry, and superstition behind great bread, and make the whole idea of getting your hands in some dough a little less intimidating.
 This column isn't about baking the right way so much as it is about acquiring the fundamental skills and know-how to bake phenomenal bread your way.

 I want to start with a look at the four major stages of bread baking that we're going to be working with throughout this series: